newjack7/blog/content/about/_index.md

 title: About
 ---

-*All content on this site is in various states progress or abandonment*
+*All content on this site is in various states of progress or abandonment*

 ## About me